What are the benefits of having difficult conversations?

 Why is it important to have difficult conversations?
 What are the consequences of avoiding difficult conversations?
-The short answer is: avoiding uncomfortable conversations aren’t good for anyone’s health.
+What are the benefits of having difficult conversations?
+The short answer is, avoiding uncomfortable, difficult conversations isn’t good for anyone’s health.
 Funny that!
 Now read on.

 Now here are some sobering stats.
 Over 95% of the world’s population has health problems.
 One-third of us have more than five illnesses, and 15% of us live with some form of disability.
 Even though most of us are walking around with some kind of health problem, we don’t talk about them, which is actually harmful to our health.

-Avoiding having difficult conversations about health and disability issues, or any other difficult topic, especially at work, is something many of us do.
+Avoiding having difficult conversations about health and disability issues or any other difficult topic, especially at work, is something many of us do.
 We often feel ashamed of being ill.
-Social exclusion and social stigma is real for people living with chronic illness or disability.
+Social exclusion and social stigma are real for people living with chronic illness or disability.
 And that’s on us.

-And so here we are: uncomfortable and silent, avoiding having difficult conversations that come with being disabled or chronically ill.
+And here we are: uncomfortable and silent, avoiding awkward conversations that come with being disabled or chronically ill.
 But we have to have them.

-To get you started with having a difficult conversation, we’ve come up with a list of three reasons why awkward and tough conversations are a good idea.
+To get you started with having a difficult conversation, we’ve come up with a list of three reasons that highlight the clear benefits of having difficult conversations.

 Three benefits of having difficult conversations

 #1.
-There are huge health benefits to expressing yourself
+There are health benefits to expressing yourself in a difficult conversation

 Being able to express yourself is an important part of your own mental and physical health.
+There are consequences of avoiding difficult conversations.
 If you’ve been avoiding – or maybe even dreading – having difficult conversations, you may be holding onto what’s known as internal stress.
 This is when external issues cause you to overanalyze and essentially worry excessively about something.

-By keeping these emotions bottled up, this stress can then manifest itself as physical tension, resulting in migraines, sleeplessness, and even high blood pressure.
+By bottling these emotions, this stress can manifest as physical tension, resulting in migraines, sleeplessness, and even high blood pressure.
 If you suffer from a chronic illness, additional stress can sometimes aggravate existing conditions – which we don’t want!

 In striking up that long overdue difficult conversation, you’ll be able to release this nervous energy and maybe expel the stress you’ve been internalizing.
+This is just one of the reasons why embracing difficult conversations can be a good idea.
 And even if the conversation doesn’t go exactly to plan…

 Have you ever wondered why you can often have some of your brightest ideas midway through a sentence?
 It’s almost as if, in verbalizing your thoughts, you’ve gained access to this wonderful new place where eureka moments are born.